SUSE-Enceladus/csp-billing-adapter-k8s/README.md

 YYYY-MM-DDTHH:MM:SS.FFFFFF+00:00. *base_product* is optional and if it's provided it is a string containing information about the product name and version.
 At least one usage field but there can be more than one.

+## Archive

+### save_metering_archive

+Stores the adapter metering archive in a configMap named *metering-archive* in the configured namespace.
+If *metering-archive* already exists it is updated with the latest data.

+### get_metering_archive

+Retrieves the metering archive from the configMap named *metering-archive*.
+If the metering archive is not found an empty list is returned.

+### get_archive_location

+Returns the location of the metering archive.
+This is the config map name *metering-archive*.